 There are five distinct stages within the recruitment and selection process:

-Positions which have not been previously evaluated or jobs which have changed in regard to content and responsibility should be evaluated.
-Appointing managers should liaise with HR for further information in regards to the job evaluation process.
-If the job is substantially the same as previously and there is no need for evaluation under the Job Evaluation scheme, approval for recruitment to commence should be obtained from the relevant Director.
+Positions which have not been previously evaluated or jobs which have changed in regard to content and responsibility should be formally evaluated to determine the correct Band (and salary) in line with our Salary Policy.
+Appointing Managers should liaise with the People team for further information in regards to the job evaluation process.
+If the job is substantially the same as it was previously there is no need for re-evaluation under the Job Evaluation scheme.
+Should an existing role require re-evaluation, the Appointing Manager will require approval from their Director.

-Diversity considerations should underpin all recruitment activity and should be based on the principles set out in the Scout Association Diversity and Equality of Opportunities Policy.
-Appointing Managers where appropriate, may incorporate ‘positive action’ initiatives into a recruitment and selection process.
+Equality, Diversity & Inclusion (EDI) considerations should underpin all recruitment activity and should be based on the principles set out in The Scouts’ EDI Policy.
+The Scouts is committed to increasing the diversity of its workforce through using the principle of recruiting for potential where possible and also taking ‘positive action’ initiatives into a recruitment and selection process.
 ‘Positive Action’ is set out in the Equality Act 2010 and refers to a variety of measures designed to counteract the effects of past discrimination, for example: